rajtoshranjan/earth/README.md

 ## Introduction

-The Google Earth Clone is a web application that emulates the concept of Google Earth.
+The CodinGunda Earth is a web application that emulates the features of Google Earth.
 Users can view and interact with a globe that displays geographic information, maps, and landmarks.
 The application aims to provide an immersive experience similar to the well-known Google Earth platform.

 ## Features